cap-js-community/sap-afc-sdk/README.md

   - A job status update is requested and the job results are stored
   - Implement your custom logic, how the job status should be updated
   - Job data can be retrieved via `req.job`
-  - Job status transition is validated via `async checkStatusTransition(req, statusBefore, statusAfter)`
+  - Job status transition is validated via `async checkStatusTransition(req, job, statusBefore, statusAfter)`
     - Valid status transitions are defined in `this.statusTransitions`
     - Check function and status transitions can be customized
     - Final statuses are `completed`, `completedWithWarning`, `completedWithError`, `failed`, and `canceled`, no further status transitions are then allowed
-  - Job results are checked and processed via `async checkJobResults(req, results)`
+  - Job results are checked and processed via `async checkJobResults(req, job, results)`
     - Valid results are valid, according to job results signature constraints (see below)
     - Returns the processed job results to be inserted
   - Call `await next()` to perform default implementation (update status to requested status)